-It should be noted that the reduction of fatalities in the early stages is likely a secondary effect to the quarantine and could be argued that it is a more direct result of reducing total COVID-19 infection in the overall population.
+It should be noted that the reduction of fatalities in the early stages is likely a secondary effect to the guarantine and could be argued that it is a more direct result of reducing total infection COVID-19 in the overall population.
 Coupled with the lack of detection means, the early information on the reduction in mortalities is matched against projections and early case fatality estimates.
-As detection methods became readily available and Effects of Social Distancing and Lockdown Protocols on Fatality Rates of COVID-19 in the U.S. during the First Year of the Pandemic other advances in treatment emerged, our study could have encountered confounders.
+As detection methods became readily available and other advances in treatment emerged our study could have encountered confounders.
 Ease of testing and high specificity tests entering the market create the possibility that we incorrectly identified the fatality rate initially.
-The initial available testing modalities had a sensitivity ranging only from 72-77% in symptomatic patients, with even lower sensitivity in asymptomatic patients, leading to a significant number of false negatives that could impact the data.24-26 Additionally, lockdown measures could have acted as a stopgap, allowing evolution of treatments that have led to a reduction in fatality.
-An example of radical treatment transformations can be seen in California, where greater than 40% of treatment courses for hospitalized cases consisted of antimicrobials azithromycin and hydroxychloroquine in March, but by June of 2020, there was a significant reduction in this modality.
-A decrease from greater than 40% patients to less than 5% of patients receiving hydroxychloroquine was observed.27 This timetable also correlates with other studies that show a reduction in mortality with increased use of dexamethasone and remdesivir.28 Another existing possibility is that the most susceptible died early in the pandemic.
-By the same token, those same individuals are largely the easiest people to isolate in lockdown protocols, including those over the age of 80 who had the highest fatality rate.29
+The initial available testing modalities had a sensitivity ranging only from 72-77% in symptomatic patients, with even lower sensitivity in asymptomatic patients, leading to a significant number of false negatives that could impact the data.24-26 Additionally, lockdown measures could have acted as a stopgap allowing evolution of treatments that have led to a reduction in fatality.
+An example of radical treatment transformations can be seen in California, where greater than 40% of treatment courses for hospitalized cases consisted of antimicrobials azithromycin and hydroxychloroquine in March, but by June of 2020 there was a significant reduction in this modality.
+A decrease from greater than 40% patients to less than 5% of patients receiving hydroxychloroguine was observed.27 This timetable also correlates with other studies that show a reduction in mortality with increased use of dexamethasone and remdesivir.
+28 Another existing possibility is that the most susceptible were killed early in the pandemic.
+By the same token those same individuals are largely the easiest people to keep isolated in lockdown protocols, including those over the age of 80 who had the highest fatality rate.29